Basements don't have to be moldy, that is the first thing to realize.

 You may hear that EPS is somewhat moisture permeable; this is true, but only slightly so and not enough to be a problem.
 According to Professor Straube, two inches of EPS has a perm rating in the range of 60-75 ng, or 1-1.25 US perms, which is right on the cusp of what is defined by building code as a suitable vapour barrier (60ng and under).

 At that level of moisture permeability, an almost immeasurably small amount of moisture will be able to migrate into the wall, but with no interior vapour barrier it will pass through harmlessly.
 EPS, XPS and mineral wool are unharmed by moisture, and perhaps most importantly, EPS and XPS are unlikely to provide a breeding ground for mold.
+To see a showcase demonstrating the use of EPS direct onto a concrete basement wall see here.

 A polyethelene barrier can be included without causing harm (as seen below), as long as it is behind the stud wall, not in front.
 Specified correctly for basement Radon Mitigation, this will also act as a radon gas barrier to protect indoor air quality, and it will satisfy building inspectors who are not accustomed to seeing a wall without a vapour barrier and may not allow you to continue.